telefonicaid/fiware-orion/doc/manuals/devel/README.md

 ### `connectionTreat()`
 `connectionTreat()` is called a number of times from microhttpd.
 This is very important as it is the heart of the entire REST module.

-The first time microhttpd calls connectionTreat is when a connection has been accepted (from a client that wishes to send a REST request to the broker) and the first part of the request has been read, including the HTTP headers.
+The first time microhttpd calls `connectionTreat()` is when a connection has been accepted (from a client that wishes to send a REST request to the broker) and the first part of the request has been read (which includes the HTTP headers).

-The second call to connectionTreat is with payload data, and there may be a third, fourth, fifth, etc, call  with payload data.
-The last call to connectionTreat is with zero data length.
+The second call to `connectionTreat()` is with payload data, and there may be a third, fourth, fifth, etc, call  with payload data.
+The last call to `connectionTreat()` is with zero data length (see its seventh parameter `size_t* upload_data_size`).

 If no payload is present in the request, there will be only two calls to connectionTreat.

 The seventh parameter of connectionTreat is a pointer to `size_t` and in the last call to connectionTreat, this pointer points to a size_t variable that contains the value zero.

-After receiving this last callback, the payload can be parsed and treated, which is taken care of by the function `serveFunction`, at the end of `connectionTreat`, after quite a lot of checks.
+After receiving this last callback, the payload can be parsed and treated, which is taken care of by `serveFunction()`, invoked at the end of `connectionTreat()`, after quite a lot of checks.

-The URI parameters of the request are ready from the very first call of connectionTreat and they are collected using the MHD function `MHD_get_connection_values` with a second parameter with the value `MHD_GET_ARGUMENT_KIND`.
-The HTTP headers are collected the very same way, calling `MHD_get_connection_values`, but using `MHD_HEADER_KIND` as second parameter.
+The URI parameters of the request are ready from the very first call of `connectionTreat()` and they are collected using the MHD function `MHD_get_connection_values()` with a second parameter with the value `MHD_GET_ARGUMENT_KIND`.
+The HTTP headers are collected the very same way, calling `MHD_get_connection_values()`, but using `MHD_HEADER_KIND` as second parameter.

 Internally, the broker keeps a vector inside a struct of the type `ConnectionInfo` for the HTTP headers and another vector for the URI parameters.

 For detailed information about the microhttpd library, see [its dedicated page in gnu.org](https://www.gnu.org/software/libmicrohttpd/).

-### Request Flow
+### Request flow

 <a name='flow-rq-01'></a>
 ![Reception of a request](images/Flow-RQ-01.png)